Knowledge

 • Mechanisms that make knowledge capture easy.
 This might be an easy way of taking a documented resolution from an incident ticket, ideally with a single click, importing a document, or adding a video, supplementary text and metadata.
 ITSM tools increasingly use machine learning and NLU capabilities to capture knowledge from other sources.

-• Enabling a review process for knowledge editors and contributors to improve upon the quality of the content and the usefulness of the article
+• Enabling a review process for knowledge editors and contributors to improve upon the quality of the content and the usefulness of the article.

 • The ease of creation for agents and other staff to request, create and update articles as part of their daily activities.
 For example, the ITSM tool might offer templates for knowledge capture related to different use cases that help the knowledge-article author write great drafts and then get back to work.